 - Going out of turn at a stop sign

 - Ignoring a traffic sign or signal

-Proving Your Side-impact Collision Case
+Proving Your Side-Impact Collision Case in Ohio

 All of the most common causes of side-impact collisions come down to negligence on the part of the at-fault motorist.
 Once you know the precipitating event and the traffic laws the driver violated that led to your accident, you need to confirm the remaining factors to prove negligence.